-- 4. Start the engine, press the "Passenger ON/OFF" switch then adjust (lower) temperature control to maximum A/C. - 5.
+- 4. Start the engine, press the "Passenger ON/OFF" switch then the A/C switch, adjust "A/C Temperature" control to maximum A/C. - 5.
 Run the compressor until pressure reaches 1-2 psi (7-14 kPa).

 During this operation, care must be taken not to fill the receiver tank over the upper sight glass.
 If so, stop process immediately.
 Always allow refrigerant piping and units to warm up to the ambient air temperature before opening system or sweating will take place inside the lines.